 class="h-captcha-response">

 You'll need to enable CAPTCHA in your form settings and provide your secret key for validation.
+A failed CAPTCHA adds 100 spam points.

-<form action="https://formigo.com/f/your-form" method="POST">
+<form action="https://formigo.io/f/your-form" method="POST">

 <!-- Your actual form fields -->